fs111/TheSilentGuy/README.txt

-* it announces every user that joins a channel that phenny is connected to with the sentence "Dudes, $nick has joined the channel" (this requires some hacks in the phenny code base that are not yet in the codebase here right now
+* it announces every user that joins a channel that phenny is connected to with the sentence "Dudes, $nick has joined the channel" (this requires some hacks in the phenny code base that can be found in the "bot.diff" file

 * it defines the ".talk" command which can be used by all admins of the bot to force to say custom things